FHNW-Dream-Team/five-card-stud/README.md

 **by Manuele Vaccari**
 + Initialized Project and prepared all files
 + Added function to add player to lobby
++ Let the first two players also choose a username

 **by Sasa Trajkova**